 “Yes, my lord, how right you are.
 But as you’ve forgotten about said appointment these past two weeks, your sister may not be expecting you,” he admonished.
 “Please allow me to make the proper introduc-”

 “Like hell I will!”

-The parlor door burst open, the tall frame of my brother bounding through it with the elderly butler fast on his heels.
+The parlor door burst open, my brother bounding through it with the elderly butler fast on his heels.
 The younger man had too much forward momentum, and when he stumbled and tried to right himself, the toe of his gleaming Hessian boot caught on the edge of the Persian carpet, sending him sprawling toward me.

 “A Lord Rycroft to see you, Your Grace,” Sherman said with a bow.
 His lips twitched as he straightened, betraying his amusement.

 Unfortunately, Marcus noticed.
 “Why, you pompous old-”